jmonlong/manu-vgsv/manuscript.md

 ### HGSVC Analysis

-Phased VCFs were obtained for the three HGSVC samples from the authors of [@vQTymKCj] and combined with bcftools merge.
+Phased VCFs were obtained for the three HGSVC samples from Chaisson et al.[@vQTymKCj] and combined with `bcftools merge`.
 A variation graph was created and indexed using the combined VCF and the HS38D1 reference with alt loci excluded.
-The phasing information was used to construct a GWBT index, from which the two haploid sequences from HG00514 were extracted.
+The phasing information was used to construct a GBWT index, from which the two haploid sequences from HG00514 were extracted.
 Illumina read pairs with 30x coverage were simulated from these sequences using vg, with an error model learned from real reads from the same sample.
 Still, these reads reflect the idealized situation where the breakpoints of the SVs being genotyped are exactly known a priori.
 The reads were mapped to the graph and the mappings used to genotype the SVs in the graph, which were finally compared back to the HG00514 genotypes from the HGSVC VCF.
-The process was repeated with the same reads on the linear reference, using bwa-mem for mapping and DELLY, SVTYPER and Bayestyper for SV genotyping.
+The process was repeated with the same reads on the linear reference, using bwa-mem for mapping and Delly, SVTyper and BayesTyper for SV genotyping.

 Illumina HiSeq 2500 paired end reads were downloaded from the EBI's ENA FTP site for the three samples, using Run Accessions ERR903030, ERR895347 and ERR894724 for HG00514, HG00733 and NA19240, respectively.
 The graph and linear mapping and genotyping pipelines were run exactly as for the simulation, and the comparison results were aggregated across the three samples.